Ashfaqe-oss/Facebook-clone/README.md

 # Facebook-clone-MERN
 A Facebook Clone built with React, Node, MongoDB and Express... with Posts, Stories and FB Embed
+(Best viewed on Desktop screens)